 - Stand up straight with a slight bend in knees (avoid locking knees) - Sway back and forth or side to side - Place one foot on a footrest and alternate between your two feet - Stand for no more than 30 minutes at a time; alternate between sitting and standing.
-Take frequent microbreaks - Use a standing mat, if possible, to add additional support for your feet.
+Take frequent microbreaks - Use a standing mat, if possible, for additional support of your feet.
 Wear comfortable shoes when standing - Make sure your chair is out of the way in order to avoid tripping - Do not lean on your keyboard tray when keyboarding or mousing